seinecle/blog/_posts/2023-08-16-click-and-point-bibliographical coupling.md

 # Comparison: what's new with this function?
-The function just published has two interesting features which can complement what VOSviewer already offers:
+The function just published has a few interesting features which can complement what VOSviewer already offers:

 ## 1. it accepts publication titles and DOIs as ways to identify the publications that you want to analyze.
 My use case was that my bibliometric data is sitting in an Excel file, and it does not follow one specific bibliometric format.